bsappe/latin102/translation2.md

 B. Grammatical questions

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
-(I.e., why is cui in this case?) - antecedent: "flumen magnum," neuter and singular to match the number and gender of the antecedent, dative - functions as an indirect object
+(I.e., why is cui in this case?) - antecedent: "flumen magnum," neuter and singular to match the number and gender of the antecedent, dative - functions as an indirect object ❌

 2. Identify the form of transire.
-Explain why you placed it in the clause you chose. - present infinitive, the present infinitive identifies the time relation of the pain verb (poterat) in the sequence - it explains that Dieanira was not able to cross the river at that (same) time.
+Explain why you placed it in the clause you chose. - present infinitive, the present infinitive identifies the time relation of the pain verb (poterat) in the sequence - it explains that Dieanira was not able to cross the river at that (same) time. ❌

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. - feminine, accusative, singular, perfect, passive, participle.
 URN: "sufferō sustulī, sublātus, sufferre - sub+fero, to take up, submit to, undergo, bear"

 4. Identify the form of sagittis.
 Why does Hyginus use this case? - ablative, ablative of agent - "by the arrow"

-5. Identify the form of moriens. - present active participle
+5. Identify the form of moriens. - present active participle **Gender, case?** ❌

 6. Identify felle.
 Why does Hyginus use this case? - ablative case, used as an ablative of agent - "by the poisinous liquid"